eegli/tinyparse/readme.md

     {
       name: 'clientId', // Name of the property
       required: true, // Fail if not present
-      description: 'The client id', // Display in the helper
+      description: 'The client id', // For the help printer },
-      shortFlag: '-cid', // Short flag alias
-    },
     {
       name: 'outputDirectory',